Royston, Hertfordshire: History

 William Cobbett mentions the town (somewhat gloomily) in his Rural Rides:

 After you quit Ware...the land grows by degrees poorer; the chalk lies nearer and nearer to the surface, till you come to the open common-fields within a few miles of Royston [which] is at the foot of this high poor land; or, rather in a dell, the open side of which looks towards the North.
 It is a common market town.
 Not mean, but having nothing of beauty about it...

 Royston had a local bank, called the Royston Bank, from about 1806 to 1896, when it merged into the grouping that became Barclays.
 It was founded by Edward King Fordham and others, and the business was run by the influential local Fordham family.

+A covered Corn Exchange was established on Market Hill 1829.

-The Church of England parish Church of St John the Baptist, Royston, Hertfordshire was severely damaged by a fire that broke out in the early morning of 9 December 2018, with the blaze destroying part of the roof and bell tower.
+The Church of England parish church of St John the Baptist was severely damaged by a fire that broke out in the early morning of 9 December 2018, with the blaze destroying part of the roof and bell tower.
 Initially thought to be arson, a police investigation later concluded this not to be the case.
+The church was reopened in November 2022, almost four years after the fire, with an open day held on 26 November.